 Where can identity verification be used?

-Identity verification can be used in any situation that requires a customer’s identity or ID in person.
+Identity verification can be used in any situation that requires a customer’s identity check or ID in person.
 Basically, countless industries leverage this to confirm the identity of their customer online during account opening or before processing a significant account request, mostly involving financial transactions.
-Even if the customer appears physically, you can also make use of identity verification to check a customer’s ID to be sure he or she is not a fraud.
+Even if the customer appears physically, you can also run an identity check and make use of identity verification to check a customer’s ID to be sure he or she is not a fraud.

 How can I verify someone’s identity?